dipon01/alrayaan/README.md

     <!-- About Section -->
     <section id="about" class="py-16 px-4 bg-gray-50">
         <div class="container mx-auto max-w-4xl text-center">
-            <h2 class="text-4xl font-bold text-gray-900 mb-6">About Al Rayaan Transportation</h2>
+            <h2 class="text-4xl font-bold text-gray-900 mb-6">About Al Rayyan Transportation</h2>
             <p class="text-gray-700 text-lg leading-relaxed">
-                Al Rayaan Transportation is your premier partner for reliable and comfortable private transportation in Central Florida.
+                Al Rayyan Transportation is your premier partner for reliable and comfortable private transportation in Central Florida.
 As the owner and sole operator, I am dedicated to providing a safe and stress-free experience for families and travelers in my top-of-the-line vehicle.
 My commitment to punctuality, professionalism, and impeccable customer service ensures your journey is as smooth as your destination.
 I believe that your travel experience should be effortless, which is why I offer transparent pricing and personalized service to meet your needs.
 Let me take the wheel while you sit back and enjoy the ride.
             </p>
         </div>
     </section>